 There are also updates and patches to the Android operating system.
 You can’t count on Android to update itself in a timely manner, because wireless carries control update schedules on all but Google’s Pixel devices.

 Expert testing of Android mobile applications shows that in most cases, insecure data storage is the most common security flaw in android apps.
-According to a report, Vulnerabilities and Threats are slightly more common in Android applications, compared to iOS counterparts(43% vs 38%).
+According to a report, Vulnerabilities and Threats are slightly more common in Android applications, compared to their iOS counterparts(43% vs 38%).
 But the experts categorize this difference as minimal: the security level of apps is roughly equivalent between the two platforms.

 Comprehensive security checks of a mobile application include a search for vulnerabilities in the client and server, as well as data transmission between them.